 Cologne is the fourth largest city in Germany and a popular tourist destination for people passing to or from Holland.
 The city has a great cathedral; the food is delicious, and the historic architecture is also a big draw.
 Moreover, the city has a great range of museums and free activities from which to choose.
 Additionally, compared to cities like Berlin and Munich, Cologne is a lot less touristy.
 Cologne isn’t my favorite city in the world but it makes for a great stopover on your way between the east and west sides of Germany.

-- Hostel Prices: Hostels in Cologne start at $13 USD a night for a dorm bed.
+- Hostel Prices: Hostels in Cologne start at $16 USD a night for a dorm bed.

 - Budget Hotel Prices: Most budget hotels range from $50-80 for a double room with breakfast and a private bathroom.

 - Average Cost of Food: You can typically eat a meal at a nice sit down restaurant for between $15-25 USD including a hearty German beer.
 Like the rest of Germany, Cologne has many cheap food options.
 Street vendors (i.e. sausage stands) cost around $1-4 USD, there are pre-made sandwiches for around $5, and fast food will set you back around $8.
-Additionally, kebabs and Indian food can also be found cheaply.
+Additionally, kebabs and Indian food can also be found at a good price.
 A week’s worth of groceries will cost on around $50.

 Top Things to Do

 - Visit the Kolner Dom – This beautiful church is one of the largest and most famous Gothic cathedrals in the country.
 It’s pretty damn impressive.
 The view from the top of the south tower is breathtaking but you have to walk up 509 stairs to see it.
 Entry into the cathedral is free but the south tower will cost $3.25 USD.